martinstreicher/session_service/README.md

 			ttl:            { 30, :days }

-2. Create an OpenSSL key.
-This command produces an EC key in a file named _ec-secp521r1.pem_.
-(Learn more about generating keys in the
-[JSON Object Signing and Encryption documentation](https://hexdocs.pm/jose/key-generation.html)).
+3. Create an OpenSSL key.
+This command produces an _EC_-type key in the file named _ec-secp521r1.pem_.(Learn more about generating keys in the [JSON Object Signing and Encryption documentation](https://hexdocs.pm/jose/key-generation.html)).

 		$ openssl ecparam -name secp521r1 -genkey -noout -out ec-secp521r1.pem